The Poppa Guttmann Recognition and Celebration Project

 Painting by spinal injured patient Michael Rogers (C4)

-A qualified Arts Co-ordinator will be employed and will liaise with visiting artists, university arts departments and art colleges to assist in this education.
+A qualified Arts Co-ordinator has been employed and will liaise with visiting artists, university arts departments and art colleges to assist in this education.
 These contributors will also benefit by understanding the needs and methods of teaching disabled people.
 It is intended that this Arts Programme will become a permanent and integral part of the rehabilitation of patients at the same time as them enjoying their spare time constructively.
 Information about how and where to continue art post discharge will be incorporated.

 The varying fields of art offer very beneficial therapy in both physical and mental ways.
-At present The NSIC uses aspects of art in therapy but therapists are very limited with time and continuity.
+The NSIC uses aspects of art in therapy but therapists are very limited with time and continuity.
 The intention of the programme is to use evenings and weekends to involve patients, friends, relatives and staff.

 An initial “Big Draw” event brought consultants, doctors, nurses, therapists and patients together with fierce self inflicted competition as to who did best.
 It was a great “leveller” with many patients outperforming able bodied staff!
 It was a real confidence boost, through drawing, to those who otherwise thought of their limitations not their abilities.